dingusdev/dingusppc/zdocs/grackle.md

 The dingusppc CLI can add known PCI devices to a PCI slot (A1, B1, C1).

-Only the following device numbers are probed by Open Firmware:
+Only the following device numbers connected to grackle are probed by Open Firmware:

 - @0 used by pci [grackle]
 - @c slot PERCH interrupt 0x1c